Inspecting Your Pool Cover

 If you see any rips or tears in your cover that requires repair, take photos and contact your authorized Meyco dealer.
 In many instances, small holes or tears can be easily repaired using either Meyco’s self-adhesive patch kits.
 You can order these from your pool professional.
 You may need to ship your cover back to Meyco to repair larger holes or tears.
 Learn more about repairing your Meyco cover here.

 Different climates and seasonal use patterns impact the longevity of your pool cover.
-It’s always best to check your cover for UV damage at least once a year.
+UV damage will cause your cover fabric to become brittle and faded so it’s always best to check your cover for UV damage at least once a year.
 First, check the amount of fading of the top side of your cover.
+The quickest way to inspect your cover for UV damage is to flip up a corner of your cover and compare the bottom of the cover to the top.
+If the top is faded and much lighter in color than the bottom, you must expect less strength in the cover and you may even have UV damage.
 The more color it’s losing, the more UV has impacted the cover.
 Next feel your cover.
 If your material is becoming stiff or brittle in any way, UV has impacted the cover.

-If you believe your Meyco cover is showing signs of UV damage, take photos of the affected area and – if your cover is on your pool – of your entire pool area, and contact your authorized Meyco dealer.
+If you believe your Meyco cover is showing signs of UV damage, STOP USING YOUR COVER AS A SAFETY COVER IMMEDIATELY.
+Take photos of the affected area and – if your cover is on your pool – of your entire pool area, and contact your authorized Meyco dealer.
 Meyco’s repair team can review these photos and the information you provide to determine the next best steps.
 You can learn more about repairing your Meyco cover here.

 Meyco’s thread costs about 20%-40% more and has a higher UV resistance than the thread used in some other covers on the market; but over time, UV exposure and wear and tear, may cause the thread to deteriorate or break.